 Choose a parent or a friend who will help you stay on track.
 Let them know your plan, and check back with them to let them know your progress.
 When you know that you will be reporting back to someone, it's a lot more motivating to get the work done.

-No kids love to have their parents nagging them about assignments, but that doesn’t mean that you need to be totally hands off.
+No kids love to have their parents nagging them about assignments, but that doesn't mean that you should be totally hands-off.
 Your teen will probably need a lot of help implementing these time management tips.
-Set aside one day a week to go over your teen’s homework schedule.
+Set aside one day a week to go over your teen's homework schedule.
 Encourage them to recognize the large assignments that could be broken down into smaller chunks.
 Help them to realistically divide their projects into manageable tasks.

 When in-class work becomes homework

-The main time management problem in our home stems from writing assignments that were meant to be completed at school suddenly coming home as homework.
+The main time management problem in our home stems from writing assignments that were meant to be completed at school, but that suddenly come home as homework.
 In your weekly discussions, teach that the same chunking technique used at home can be used at school.
-If the tasks aren’t getting finished at school, some can be finished at home to keep the teen on track at school.
+If the tasks aren't getting finished at school, some can be finished at home to keep the teen on track at school.

 Good luck, and I hope this is helpful!
-I need to have this discussion with my teen, too.
-Here’s to fewer last-minute late-night homework help sessions!
+Here's to fewer last-minute late-night homework help sessions for all of us!

 You might like these parenting tips, too!
 (Images are linked to posts.
 Click on the image to visit the post.)

 You're welcome, Dani.
 I hope you found some helpful tips.

 This is an awesome post and came at just the right time.
 I will definitely be discussing this with my children.

 Good luck, Darla!
 I just finally got the courage to step back and let my oldest face the consequences of her procrastination.
 I usually step in and help, but this time, I gave her the option to stay up and type her paper herself or turn it in a day late.
 I think she'll be working harder to take these steps in the future.
 I'm glad I finally got the courage!